 - Your business is not subject to the Major Bank Levy

 As a business owner, you need to ensure all workers in the workplace, regardless of their type of employment, will get treated the same.
-Whether they are full time, part-time or casual as long as they were employed on 1 March, they are eligible.
-For casual employees, however, they must have been employed from your business for the last 12 months and no less.
+Whether they are full-time, part-time, or casual, as long as they were employed on 1 March, they are eligible.
+For casual employees, however, they must have been employed by your business for the last 12 months and no less.

 The Australian Government is working vigorously to help and assist us business owners as much as possible.
-For workers and businesses who have been hit the hardest like, hospitality, retail, fitness, accommodation and others this payment equates to a full median replacement wage.
+For workers and businesses who have been hit the most complex, like hospitality, retail, fitness, accommodation, and others, this payment equates to a full median replacement wage.

-Well, the excellent news is that although all business owners won’t be receiving this payment per employee until the first week of May, employers should wherever possible start making arrangments to keep our workers who have been stood down since 1 March re-employed.
+Well, the excellent news is that although all business owners won’t be receiving this payment per employee until the first week of May, employers should, wherever possible, start making arrangements to keep our workers who have been stood down since 1 March re-employed.

 The Australian Government is calling this subsidy “building a bridge” as it’s helping business owners and our employees keep connected until we’re on the other side of the Corona economic disaster.
 Scott Morrison wants to maintain a connection between workers and employees by continuing people in their jobs even though the business they work for may go into hibernation and possibly close down for 6 months.
 Once the economy begins to come back, our businesses will be able to start again easier, and your workforce will be ready to join you because they will remain attached to your business.

 If you’ve had to stand down employees without pay, they should receive the $1,500 payment without being required to attend work in your business.
 As an employer, if you have work for your employees to perform during the standdown period, then those will receive their regular pay.
 Still, you, as the employer, will continue receiving $1,500 per fortnight as a stimulus for maintaining your employees.

 - Employers can register interest and apply for the JobKeeper payment through ato.gov.au from 30 March 2020.